 We are God’s children.
 Perhaps we were ill-raised.
 But what a great parent we have to usher us into an improved adulthood in faith!

-We quickly realized that the next generation of Jesus-followers were creating the next generation of the church.
+We quickly realized that the next generation of Jesus-followers was creating the next generation of the church.
 We are inventing something that may seem old to Jesus but is rather new to the megalopolis (and to Denver, it appears).
-What’s more, as we suspected from the beginning, if you get a bunch of 19-30 year old people together and they become Jesus-followers, many of them will likely marry and produce another form of the “next generation.”
+What’s more, as we suspected from the beginning, if you get a bunch of 19-35 year old people together and they become Jesus-followers, many of them will likely marry and produce another form of the “next generation.”
 Our children are an increasing tribe who are remaking us day by day.

 I, for one, love children, and I often spend significant portions of my week down on various floors with them.
 I am a fan of children.
 It is one of my great joys to have the opportunity to bless that portion of the next generation.
 I am also a big fan of parents who stay close to the mission field in the megalopolis rather than retreating to safer-seeming enclaves.